 The squirrel was next.
 It crawled onto a bar stool and stood on its hind legs.

 “That’s Bob’s spot, you know.”

 Then the rabbit and a robin.
 A small red fox put his paws on the jukebox and looked at Shirley expectantly.
 The deer took tiny sips of Nick’s whiskey and snorted.
 The coyote wound back and forth between Arlene’s legs.
 The raccoons were beating Bob at darts when a long shadow filled the room.
 The song on the jukebox stopped.

 “They just showed up, Rob.”

 The bar door snapped shut with a bang, though no one saw Rob move.
 In the darkness, the animals disappeared.
 A lone sparrow hit the window with a thud and fell unmoving to the floor.
 Rob pushed at it with the toe of his boot.

 “I told you not to leave the door open.”

 Robyn Ryle started life in one small town and ended up in another just down the river.
 She’s not sure whether that’s progress or not.
 She teaches sociology to college students when she’s not writing.
-The rest of the time, she spends with her husband, step-daughter and two peculiar cats in their 140 year old house.
-You can find her on her blog, you-think-too-much.com, or on Twitter.
+The rest of the time is spent with her husband, stepdaughter, and two peculiar cats in their 140-year-old house.
+You can find her on her blog, you-think-too-much.com, or Twitter.